mattmaynes2/java-tftp/README.txt

 ##### Worker.java
 This is an abstract base class for long running asynchronous jobs.

-For further details on any specific class, from any package, refer to the provided javadoc.
+For further details on any specific class from a core package, refer to the provided javadoc.